vinithmundhra/sc_wifi/doc/examples.rst

 The ``http_init`` function is called at the start of the application.
-It initializes the connection state array and makes a request to accept incoming new TCP connections on port 80 (using the :c:func:`xtcp_listen` function):
+It initializes the connection state array and makes a request to accept incoming new TCP connections on port 80 (using the :c:func:`xtcp_listen` function).

 .. literalinclude:: app_tiwisl_simple_webserver/src/httpd.c
    :start-after: // ::httpd_init
    :end-before: //::

-When an event occurs the ``httpd_handle_event`` function is called.
+When an event occurs, the ``httpd_handle_event`` function is called.
 The behaviour of this function depends on the event type.
-Firstly, link status events are ignored:
+Firstly, link status events are ignored.

 .. literalinclude:: app_tiwisl_simple_webserver/src/httpd.c
    :start-after: // ::httpd_handle_event
    :end-before: //::

-For other events, we first check that the connection is definitely an http connection (is directed at port 80) and then call one of several event handlers for each type of event.
-The is a separate function for new connections, receiving data, sending data and closing connections:
+For other events, we first check that the connection is definitely a http connection (is directed at port 80) and then call one of several event handlers for each type of event.
+The are separate function for new connections, receiving data, sending data and closing connections.

 .. literalinclude:: app_tiwisl_simple_webserver/src/httpd.c
    :start-after: // Check if the connection